hybras/hybras.github.io/content/posts/my-first-post.md

 ## How's it going to far?

-Hugo has too many config options. :exploding_head: However, the defaults seem excellent.
+Hugo has too many config options 🤯.
+However, the defaults seem excellent.
 For example, I can use \\( \KaTeX \\).
 I have my IDE set up to use autocomplete for emoji `:shortcodes:`.
-Also, hugo is friggin fast :exclamation:
+Also, hugo is friggin fast ❗

 ## What's left?